 Hearing Haiti’s story

-This is the first part in a series of a Corydon man’s firsthand account of life in Haiti since a devastating earthquake Jan.
+This is the final part of a series of a Corydon man’s first-hand account of life in Haiti since a devastating 7.0 magnitude earthquake Jan.
 12.